 This is where a counsellor will help find the best way to maintain contact with the employee.
 If they are absent for extended periods of time, their manager might need to update them about changes within the business.

 Dealing with work-related stress doesn’t look pleasant, but it looks unavoidable at some point in everybody’s history.
 Managing the situation in a proactive, solution-orientated manner can make all the difference.

 Get advice on how to manage stress sick leave in the UK

-Work-related stress and illness accounts for a significant number of working days lost in the UK.
+Work-related stress and illness account for a significant number of working days lost in the UK.
 If your employees are struggling with mental health difficulties, we can help.

 - Business Advice

 - Dismissals & Conduct

 - Equality & Discrimination